JonUdell/xmlui-mastodon/pages/ProjectLog.md

 # Snapshot 40: Fix UX lag

-In this iteration we solved a critical UX issue where social interaction buttons (favorite/unfavorite) had noticeable lag between API completion and visual feedback, creating a sluggish user experience compared to other Mastodon clients.
+In this iteration we solved a critical UX issue where social interaction buttons (favorite/unfavorite, boost/unboost) had noticeable lag between API completion and visual feedback, creating a sluggish user experience compared to other Mastodon clients.

 ## Problem Diagnosis

 Timing analysis revealed the issue was not network latency but UI state update lag:

 - API requests completed in ~815ms (favorite) and ~481ms (unfavorite)
-- However, like icon remained in old state for additional 200-500ms after API success
+- However, heart icon remained in old state for additional 200-500ms after API success
 - Root cause: `window.getPostFavourited($props.item)` read from immutable props that only updated during data refresh cycles
 - Screen jumps occurred on first interactions due to layout changes during refresh
+- First-click initialization lag: 461ms delay on fresh page load, dropping to ~12ms on subsequent clicks

 ## Technical Investigation